Do I Need Title Insurance When Buying a Home?

 5. What does Title Insurance Cost?

 The cost of title insurance depends on the value of the property and the type of coverage being purchased.
 For most residential purchases, the premium is usually a few hundred dollars and is paid once at closing.
 There are no annual premiums or renewal fees – only a one-time, up-front cost.
+Be aware that when an owner refinances their property, a new lender can demand a new mortgagor’s title policy.

 6. Is Title Insurance Worth It?